“Mexico is now OPEN for travelers!”

 The Mexican visa policy determines how a foreign citizen is accepted, and citizens from over 60 countries can make it visa-free for travel purposes from 30 – 180 days.
-However, all visitors will need an FMM tourist card to enter the country regardless of the visa policy.
+However, all visitors will need an FMM tourist card to enter the country regardless of the visa policy and jurisdiction.

 There are currently no restrictions from any countries from entering the country.
 Also, if you need to verify documents and be accepted in the country and embassy legalizations, you will need to get prior assistance.